Contributing data to ADSBexchange.com!

 ADS-B Exchange Setup Scripts

 These scripts aid in setting up your current ADS-B receiver to feed ADS-B Exchange.
-At a minimum, you will need a Pi running any Raspbian image that has dump1090 already installed.
+At a minimum, you will need a SDR connected to a Pi running any Raspbian image with dump1090 installed and configured to start at boot.

 Obtaining And Using The Scripts